harsh8461-project/tweetsfh/README.md

-This a Internship Assignment for Bread.
+This is an Internship Assignment for Bread.
 All rights resserved to Bread.

 This Project is made using React for Frontend and Bootstrap for CSS.